As baseball awaits for a potential return, rule changes to Major League Baseball could benefit Reno Aces slugging first baseman Kevin Cron.

 To add more difficulty, former 2017 All-Star Jake Lamb totaled 34 starts at third base and 19 at first base.
 Cron has a strong arm and had 57 starts at third base with Triple-A Reno in 2018, but his size and frame made for a smoother transition to first base.
 As a result, Cron logged 61 starts at first base with the Aces and seven with the Dbacks last season.

 Despite the obstacles, Cron has a chance to make an immediate impact with the new proposed MLB changes.
-A designated hitter spot gives him a premium spot to focus on his several skills at the plate while adding more at-bats to his big league resumé.
+A designated hitter position gives him a premium spot to focus on his several skills at the plate while adding more at-bats to his big league resumé.
 Cron can expect to make the expanded 50-man roster and build upon his bright future.

 Covid-19 has taken sports away in the blink of an eye, but baseball’s potential return and new league changes offered a silver lining for Reno’s powerful offensive force.